 In 2012, McNevin was granted the opportunity to compose and write several theme songs for Rogers TV weekly programs including “London’s Driven” (Revolutionary Projects/RogersTV) and also for social media distributors across Canada.
 Shortly after this venture, McNevin hung up his musical boots and pursued a new career opportunity outside of music, traveled the world, and lived a quiet life.

-In 2019, Delta Stone & The Wardogs took the blues award at the Forest City London Music Awards and McNevin was also awarded Keyboardist of the Year through the awards fantasy band project as voted in by the music community and public.
+Delta Stone & The Wardogs took the blues award at the Forest City London Music Awards and McNevin was also awarded Keyboardist of the Year through the awards fantasy band project as voted in by the music community and public.
 Opportunity struck when he opened up for April Wine at London Music Hall with Delta Stone & The Wardogs in October, and David Wilcox with Tell It To Sweeney in November.

 Irrespective of all the places his career has taken him thus far, McNevin remains modest.
 "If it weren't for the continued encouragement of individuals like my high school music teachers Mark Spencer and Kevin Hamlin, college professors, along with my friends, family, and bandmates, I wouldn't be where I am today."